Ganondorf629/need-for-speed-world-most-wanted-edition/README.md

 Drop the folder in C:\ProgramData\Electronic Arts

-Download the latest nfsw server (ATTENTION: berkay's server may contain virus, google chrome said)
+Download the latest nfsw server

 YOUTUBE DEMO:
 https://youtu.be/kUmDYEbsRuY